top of page

 Jan 198 min read

-Hormones and ADHD in Women: PMDD History, Perimenopause, and Diagnostic Clarity
+Hormones and ADHD in Women: PMDD, Perimenopause, and Clarity

 Hormones and ADHD in women can create predictable “windows” when attention, follow-through, and emotional regulation feel harder.
 A history of PMDD and the menopause transition can add useful context in a thorough ADHD evaluation, without oversimplifying the picture.